Biden expanding summer food program for 34M schoolchildren - WTMJ

 Stacy Dean, deputy undersecretary for food, nutrition and consumer services at Agriculture, said that Congress previously approved limited funding for pilot programs to test the effectiveness of the payments.
 But the coronavirus relief package allowed it to be rolled out nationwide.

-Besides the food aid, parents will receive roughly $250 a month starting in July for each child between the ages of 6 and 17.
+Besides the food aid, the relief package allowed parents to receive roughly $250 a month starting in July for each child between the ages of 6 and 17.
 Qualifying families with a child under 6 would receive $300 monthly.
 The payments are part of an enhanced child tax credit that would expire at the end of this year, according to the terms of the most recent coronavirus relief package.

 President Joe Biden plans to extend the monthly payments through 2025.
 The extension would be part of a multitrillion-dollar plan that he intends to announce Wednesday in a joint address to Congress.